 Since 1978, the Holistic Dental Association has supported holistic dentists and helped to educate the public about the health benefits of dentistry.
 Well before that time my father practiced holistic dentistry.
 He taught his patients the importance of oral health, and he actually could tell a person’s state of health just by looking in their mouth.

+But most holistic dentists advise and offer programs on preventative care that goes beyond practicing good oral hygiene.
+For example, they may educate you on the importance of good nutrition, advise you to quit smoking, and tell you why you should consume alcohol in moderation if you drink.

 Views among holistic dentists may differ.
-But, most holistic dentists advise and offer programs on preventative care that goes beyond practicing good oral hygiene.
-For example, they may educate you on the importance of good nutrition, advise you to quit smoking, and tell you why you should consume alcohol in moderation if you drink.

-Here are some questions to ask your dentist to determine if he or she is truly holistic:
+Here are some questions you can ask your dentist to determine if the practice is the right fit for you:

-How do you treat gum disease?
+2. How do you treat gum disease?
 Using non-surgical approaches to healing gum disease is something that many holistic dentists believe in.
 Some holistic dentists treat different stages of gum disease using highly effective lasers and ozone treatments to clear the areas of bacteria.
 They may use an iodine irrigation system to help prevent harmful bacteria from entering the gums.
-And, some may prescribe herbal remedies to promote faster, natural healing.
+And some may prescribe herbal remedies to promote faster, natural healing.

-What is your view on fluoride?
-Most holistic dentists are against fluoride treatments because they believe that fluoride does not prevent tooth decay and that it can cause long-term health problems, including an increased risk of cancer.
+3. What is your view on fluoride?
+Most holistic dentists are against fluoride treatments because they know that fluoride does not prevent tooth decay and that it can cause long-term health problems, including an increased risk of cancer.
 Truly holistic dentists do not even offer fluoride treatments.
 Now, even some traditional dentists are starting to ask parents whether they want their children to have fluoride or not.

-Do you remove wisdom teeth?
+4. Do you remove wisdom teeth?
 It seems that removing wisdom teeth has been a rite of passage for young adults for a long time.
-But, it’s not always necessary.
+But it’s not always necessary.
 In fact, it’s estimated that nearly 2/3 of wisdom tooth extractions are unnecessary.
 If your wisdom teeth are correctly positioned, fully erupted and not crowding other teeth, you probably don’t need to have them removed.
 If your dentist routinely removes wisdom teeth even if there is no pain or infection, that is a big clue that he is not holistic.

 What To Do If You Have Amalgam Fillings

-What To Do If You Need A Root Canal
+What To Do If You Need a Root Canal

 Root canal surgery is used to save a tooth that is fractured or badly decayed, and to prevent or treat infection.
 During a root canal procedure, your dentist will remove the nerve and pulp from your tooth, clean the inside of your tooth and then seal it.
 Traditional dentists will typically treat a bad tooth with medication and lifestyle changes and may delay a root canal procedure until the tooth is in a severe state.

 On the other hand, many holistic dentists believe that the time to do a root canal is when the problem is mild.
 This way the tooth is being treated when it is not in an inflamed state and the nerves inside the tooth haven’t shrunk, which can make the tooth even more difficult to treat.
 By performing a root canal in the earlier stages, you are more likely to get a good result.

-If you have been advised that you need a root canal, be sure to learn everything you can about the procedure, including what medications and tooth sealing materials your dentist (or endodontist) will use.
-Also, a root canal can become re-infected if the restoration leaks, so you need to maintain good oral hygiene and be sure to get regular check ups to ensure that the tooth or the sealing materials haven’t broken down over time.
+If you have been advised that you need a root canal, be sure to learn everything you can about the procedure, including what medications and tooth-sealing materials your dentist (or endodontist) will use.
+Also, a root canal can become re-infected if the restoration leaks, so you need to maintain good oral hygiene and be sure to get regular check-ups to ensure that the tooth or the sealing materials haven’t broken down over time.

 As with any medical procedure, don’t allow yourself to be pressured into making decisions or undergoing treatment until you have all of your questions answered.
 Choose the dentist you are most comfortable with and who listens to your needs.
 You may also want to search the Holistic Dental Association database to find a holistic dental practice near you.